DJBrohawk/GT7-Randomizer/ReadMe.txt

 Currently, I don't have a way of filtering or sorting the items.
 That may come in a future update, or it may not.
 When I did some preliminary searching, it looked pretty annoying/difficult with WinForms, so it may not come to fruition, sorry!

-You shouldn't be able to save the list with nothing checked, it should yell at you and prevent you from continuing.
+You shouldn't be able to save any list with nothing checked, it should yell at you and prevent you from continuing.
 I'm sure the more creative among you might find a way around it, but try not to do that! :P

 Each time you reload the config form, the list will be "remembered" by the app.
 If you close out the app entirely, the list won't be remembered and you'll have to redo it the next time you launch it.